ereneroglum/blog/content/posts/going_from_zero_to_hero_with_yosys_and_verilator/index.md

 After completing everything, we can use `cmake -S . -B build` and `cmake --build build/` to build our verilator output.
 Use `cd build; ./Vhalfadder; cd ..` to generate waveform, then use `gtkwave build/halfadder_waveform.vcd` to open generated waveform.

 Now that we have tested our verilog code, we can move onto the synthesis step.
 For this purpose we will use yosys.
-Yosys can read instructions from a file with `-f` flag.
+Yosys can read instructions from a file with `-s` flag.
 An example of yosys instruction file can be as

 ```
 # synthesize.ys